 The registration system will block your enrollment in one of the courses if you request courses with conflicting times.

 First-Year Seminars provide students with the opportunity for close personal interaction with a faculty member in a small-class setting devoted to a significant intellectual endeavor.
 They may also fulfill General Education and/or Cross-Cultural Perspective requirements.

 Do not register for any courses on a pass/fail basis other than Wharton 101.

 Other than WH 101, which can only be taken pass/fail, freshmen must take all courses for a normal (letter) grade in the first semester.

 Do not panic if you do not get all of your requested courses.

 Advance registration is just the first round of choosing classes.
 You can also work with your advisor on adding the courses you need during the course selection period.

 The course selection period is first come, first served.

-Starting on July 23, registering for courses will be in real time.
+During the course selection period, registering for courses is in real time.